 Lantern House by Timmins + Whyte Architects

-Lantern house extension is passively cooled in summer with the use of openable skylights, fans and louvered windows on the ground floor.
-The extension has been designed to play with light, it allows the space to bathe in it, or retreat from it through the remotely controlled blinds on the upper level expanses of glass.
-The project incorporates a large water bladder under the front verandah to water the gardens and solar panels on the roof for energy.
+The ‘Lantern House’ extension utilizes passive cooling techniques during the summer, employing openable skylights, fans, and louvered windows on the ground floor.
+The design of the extension aims to manipulate light, permitting the space to bask in natural light or retreat from it, thanks to remotely controlled blinds fitted on the upper-level glass expanses.
+Adding an environmentally conscious touch, the project includes a large water bladder under the front verandah (porch) for garden irrigation and solar panels atop the roof for energy generation.